jvs/knives/rules.md

 If the player to the right of the dealer passes, then the dealer has three options:

-1. **Take**: Become the banker
+1. **Take the bank**: Become the banker
 2. Declare **Assets**: Most coins wins
 3. Declare **Debts**: Fewest coins wins

-The round uses the strong suit (if any) named by the player to the right of the dealer
+The round uses the strong suit named by the player to the right of the dealer

 #### Assets / Debts